 The Family Therapy Training Institute (FTTI) is a post-graduate certificate program designed to accelerate your development as a therapist working with couples, families and individuals through systemic training.
 FTTI is one of only five post-degree institutes in the country and the only one in Wisconsin.
 It’s also the only post-degree institute situated within a healthcare system, Advocate Aurora Health.

-This two-year, full-time program is intended for professionals with a Masters degree in Human Services or a related field, including those in medical professions who are seeking licensure as a psychotherapist in Wisconsin.
+This two-year, full-time program is intended for professionals with a master’s degree in clinical mental health or clinical health care who are seeking licensure as a psychotherapist in Wisconsin.

 Check out the program handbook and program brochure for an overview of FTTI including course descriptions, and an introduction to our faculty and supervisors.

 View Program Handbook [PDF]

-As a student at FTTI, you’ll strengthen your therapeutic skills through intensive individual and group supervision.
-You’ll also learn how to integrate academic materials and clinical experiences into a well-defined personal practice style.
+As a student at FTTI you will strengthen your therapeutic skills through intensive individual and group supervision in a team-based clinical setting.
+You will also integrate academic, clinical and life experience into a well-defined personal practice style.
 All supervisors are AAMFT-approved and practicing marriage and family therapists.

 To apply for the program, you must have:

-*A total of 1,000 hours is required for an MFT license.
+*A total of 1,000 hours is required for MFT licensure.

 The Family Therapy Training Institute is accredited by the Council on Accreditation in Marriage and Family Therapy Education (COAMFTE).
 Through this rigorous program, we are committed to continually improving the quality of education offered to our students.